divertly/frontend-take-home/README.md

 * You have full design and UI creativity -- we want to see your creativity alongside your technical ability!

 ### Technical
+* Please do not use any AI code tools like Copilot, ChatGPT, Cursor, Claude, or other LLMs.
+We want to see how YOU write code, not how an LLM writes code.
 * Use whatever framework you think is best for the application -- or no framework at all.
 * No need for 100% test coverage, but please at least include a few tests for us to review.
 * We should be able to get your application up and running without a lot of work, so please include any scripts, dependency lists, etc. that are necessary to build and/or run the app.
 Makefiles, Dockerfiles, etc. are encouraged.